Taltz Prefilled Syringe

 increased urination, pain or burning when you urinate;

 eye swelling, redness, crusting or drainage (may be signs of infection); or

 signs of a fungal infection (rash or red patches, itching, burning, cracked skin, hair loss).

 pain or redness where the medicine was injected;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 See also: Side effects (in more detail)

-What other drugs will affect Taltz Prefilled Syringe (ixekizumab)?
+What other drugs will affect Taltz Prefilled Syringe?

 Other drugs may interact with ixekizumab, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Tell your doctor about all your current medicines and any medicine you start or stop using.